pibulus/pibulus/README.md

 ![screenshot 33 Medium](https://github.com/user-attachments/assets/bd7c219b-58b6-4f0f-993e-07d829598e79)

-*I'm a Mexican Australian building tools with personality that actually solve problems.*
+*I'm a Mexican Australian building fun things that have personality, utility, and soul.
+Will not work or build for evil.*
-*I also tour sweet international bands to Australia with my touring agency Bone Soup, and play satan scuzz garage noise with my band Mesa Cosa.
-I'm a Libra.
+*I'm a Libra.
 My favourite band is the B52's, and my cats name is Newt.

 SOFTWARE IS POLITICS.
 FREE PALESTINE. 🇵🇸